wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 ## Conclusion

 These tests are not perfect: far from it.
-For instance, I omitted insertions and resizes of vectors, some of the most intensive operations of each data structure.

 However, these tests do disprove the hope that I had after watching _thePrimeagen_\’s video: leaving with a set of language-specific heuristics for when different data structures’ performance flip-flops.

 Though, through considerable oversimplification, you could come up with a number of roughly 20 for _Rust_ and _Javascript_, assuming this is a dangerous in the context of a high-stakes interview question.
 Put simply, stick to HashSets and HashMaps being magical O(1) data structures — it is harder to mess up this way.

-If this kind of optimization is fascinating to you, I would recommend checking out Stand Up Math’s video on how [_Someone Improved my Code by 40,832,277,770%_](https://www.youtube.com/watch?v=c33AZBnRHks) which is conceptually similar.
+If this kind of optimization is fascinating to you, I recommend checking out Stand Up Math’s video on how [_Someone Improved my Code by 40,832,277,770%_](https://www.youtube.com/watch?v=c33AZBnRHks) that is conceptually similar.